AbdullahSajid65536/PopKernels/README.md

 Needs a lot of balancing and has some bug fixes that I will address eventually...
 (About time I post something to my Github anyways...)

+### IMPORTANT NOTE: THIS MINIGAME IS ONLY SUPPORTED FOR LINUX SYSTEMS.
+For windows users I recommend using WSL/Docker or a VM etc. to run it.
+As for Mac users, since MacOS is POSIX compliant I think it may work but I cannot guarantee it.

 For more info, the documentation is included as part of the code, but I will paste it here verbatim.

 ## Welcome to Pop The Kernels!
 A multi-threaded minigame (pretend I inserted popcorn.jpg here)